romanzaycev/jvsend/README.md

-# The repo is deprected
+# This repository is deprecated!

 jvsend
 ======